+IX.
 ORDER ACKNOWLEDGMENTS

-IT IS FURTHER ORDERED that Settling Defendants obtain acknowledgments of receipt of this Order:
+IT IS FURTHER ORDERED that Defendants obtain acknowledgments of receipt of this Order:

-- A. Each Settling Defendant, within 7 days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury. - B. For 5 years after entry of this Order, the Individual Defendant for any business that he, individually or collectively with any other Defendants, is the majority owner or controls directly or indirectly, and the Corporate Defendants, must deliver a copy of this Order to: (1) all principals, officers, directors, and LLC managers and members; (2) all employees, agents, and representatives who participate in conduct related to the subject matter of the Order; and (3) any business entity resulting from any change in structure as set forth in the Section titled Compliance
+- A. Each Defendant, within 7 days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury. - B. For 5 years after entry of this Order, each Individual Defendant for any business that such Defendant, individually or collectively with any other Defendants, is the majority owner or controls directly or indirectly, and each Corporate Defendant, must deliver a copy of this Order to: (1) all principals, officers, directors, and LLC managers and members; (2) all employees having managerial responsibilities for conduct related to the subject matter of the Order and all agents and representatives who participate in conduct related to the subject matter of the Order; and (3) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.

-Reporting.
 Delivery must occur within 7 days of entry of this Order for current personnel.
-For all others, delivery must occur before they assume their responsibilities.

-C. From each individual or entity to which a Settling Defendant delivered a copy of this Order, that Settling Defendant must obtain, within 30 days, a signed and dated acknowledgment of receipt of this Order.
+For all others, delivery must occur before they assume their responsibilities. - C. From each individual or entity to which a Defendant delivered a copy of this Order, that Defendant must obtain, within 30 days, a signed and dated acknowledgment of receipt of this Order.